vrugtehagel/stateify/README.md

 // but, since data.favoriteNumber is a proxy and 23 is not, console.log(data.favoriteNumber === 23) // false
 ```
-Most of the time, you don't have to worry about any of this because things function almost identical to what they represent.
+Most of the time, you don't have to worry about any of this because state variables act like they _are_ the value they hold in nearly all cases.

 The proxies do make looking at values in the console a bit more difficult - the fact that they're proxies means you don't get any autocomplete and just logging e.g. `data.favoriteNumber` will log something like `Proxy {}` (though you can use [`.get()`](#special-methods-get) to read its underlying value).